jairosanchezb94/Yummy-Food/README.md

 Copyright 2021 Jairo Sánchez

-Permission is hereby granted, without charge, to anyone who obtains a copy of this software and associated documentation files (the "Software"), to operate the Software without restrictions, including but not limited to the rights to use, copy, modify, merge, publish, distribute, sublicense and / or sell copies of the Software, and allow the persons to whom the Software is provided to do so, subject to the following conditions:
+No other free download permission is hereby granted, to use this code it must be purchased, contact by gmail at jairosanchezb5@gmail.com to obtain a copy of this software and associated documentation files (the "Software"), to operate the Software without restrictions, including but not limited to the rights to use, copy, modify, merge, publish, distribute, sublicense and / or sell copies of the Software, and allow the persons to whom the Software is provided to do so, subject to the following conditions: